 Access is limited to a certain number of people every half hour so that you can stroll around in peace and quiet.
 However, as always for popular events and venues, we recommend to avoid rush hour.

 We don’t want you to go crazy looking for parking and be stuck in queues, do we?
-So, bear in mind that the weekend and weekday slots between 6 pm and 8 pm are very busy.
+So, bear in mind: The weekend and weekday slots between 6 pm and 8 pm are very busy.

-If you have time, come later on a working day at 9 pm and you can enjoy the spectacle without the crowds taking pictures at every beautiful spot.
+If you have time, come later on a working day at 9 pm.
+So you can enjoy the spectacle without the crowds taking pictures at every beautiful spot.